 Common Data-Gathering Tools

 Here are common tools/techniques used in needs assessment, especially in instructional design.
 Which option is best depends on the situation and on whether answers are best obtained through questions or observation.
-Other factors to consider include how the respondent will feel most comfortable sharing, how familiar the assessors are with the assessment processes, which data format will provide answers to the questions, and whether the processes are within budget.
+Other factors to consider include how the respondent will feel most comfortable sharing, how familiar the assessors are with the assessment processes, which data format will best answer the questions, and whether the processes are within budget.

 -